danchanka/docusaurustest/docs/Structured_view.md

     [namespace[=uri]:]name

 For example, h:table or h=<http://www.w3.org/TR/html4:table>.
 The namespace name may be empty if necessary.
 If no URI is specified for the namespace, it is inherited from the namespace with the same name of the parent tags.
-If there are no namespaces with that name in the parent tags, URI is automatically considered equal to http://www.w3.org/ of the namespace&gt;.
+If there are no namespaces with that name in the parent tags, URI is automatically considered equal to http://www.w3.org/ of the namespace>.

 It is not possible to specify the property name described above (for example, h:table) in the lsFusion syntax (since the name cannot contain a colon), therefore, to specify such an export name, you should use the [described above](#Structuredview-extid) **EXTID** option.